datacite/blog/source/posts/datacite-registered-service-providers-providing-doi-registration-functionality-to-datacite-members.html.md

 image: /images/uploads/datacite_badge_final.png
 doi: 10.5438/fw74-1e52
 ---
 We recognize that as a community-driven organization, our Members make use of various platforms or systems to help them manage their DOI workflow.
 Many of our Members make use of repository platforms, CRIS systems or other services.
-In order to better serve our Members, it is critical for us to have a close relationship with these Service Providers to ensure best practice adoption, better understand the needs of our Members, and support the workflows adopted by our Members.
+In order to better serve our Members, it is critical for us to have a close relationship with these Service Providers to ensure best practice adoption, better understand the needs of our Members, and support the workflows adopted by our Members.READMORE

 ## DataCite Registered Service Providers Program

 Today, we’re announcing the launch of the DataCite Registered Service Providers program.
 A DataCite Registered Service Provider is an organization that has integrated with one of the DataCite APIs in order to allow existing DataCite Members to register DOIs using that Member's own log-in credentials.
 This program allows DataCite to improve communication between ourselves, our Members, and Service Providers such as repository platforms and CRIS systems.
 We want to provide guidance and best practices to the Service Providers that integrate with our APIs and to establish a consistent communication channel to hear from Service Providers about how we can address our Members’ needs together.

 ## Developing the program